-We’re gathering input from stakeholders to inform the development of a new victim assistance program and to improve the current service delivery model.
+We gathered input from stakeholders to help inform the development of a new victim assistance program and to improve the current service delivery model.

 Albertans have told us that the current system doesn’t always help victims of crime enough, and service delivery should be more consistent and accessible across the province.

-This engagement builds on suggestions received from stakeholders during phase 1 of engagement in 2019, which helped improve financial benefits delivered under the interim victim assistance program.
+This engagement built on suggestions received from stakeholders during phase 1 of engagement in 2019, which helped improve financial benefits delivered under the interim victim assistance program.

 September 14 to November 30, 2020